-Professor Laplante joined the New England Law faculty in 2013-2014, and she teaches Public International Law, Transitional Justice, and Business and Human Rights.
+Professor Laplante joined the New England Law faculty in 2013-2014, and she teaches Business and Human Rights, Public International Law, Torts, and Transitional Justice.

 Professor Laplante was visiting assistant professor and Richard D. Tulisano Human Rights Fellow at the University of Connecticut School of Law in 2011-2012, and was a research fellow there in 2012-2013.
 She also served in 2012-2013 as the interim director of the University of Connecticut’s Thomas J. Dodd Research Center, working in consultation with Senator Christopher Dodd.